 8. You’ll get a heads up.

+The first question you’re probably asking yourself is should you tell the narcissist that you’ve learned they’ve been cheating.
 This is entirely up to you.
-But you should know what to expect if you do confront a narcissist you believe is cheating on you.
-Here is what to expect.
+But you should know what to expect if you do confront a narcissist you believe is cheating on you, so keep reading.

 Personally, I don’t believe you should tell them right away, given how you know they will react.
-If you do tell them, you will be unable to get the satisfaction you hope for – and if you tell them before you’re ready to take action (such as leaving them), they will make you completely miserable in the process.
+If you tell them, you will be unable to get the satisfaction you hope for – and if you tell them before you’re ready to take action (such as leaving them), they will make you completely miserable.

 But if you hold your cards close to your chest, you can decide when and how you tell them.
 This gives you a little power back, at least.